Africans Unite Against Child Abuse

-Africans Unite Against Child Abuse, AFRUCA - a UK charity, established in 2001 by Modupe Debbie Ariyo, as a platform for advocating for the rights and welfare of African children.
+Africans Unite Against Child Abuse, AFRUCA - a UK charity, established in 2001 by Modupe Debbie Ariyo, as a group that claims to advocate for the rights and welfare of African children.
 AFRUCA was set up in response to the deaths of African children in the UK such as Damilola Taylor, Jude Akapa, and Victoria Climbié who suffered long term abuse.
 AFRUCA works both across the UK from two bases in London and Manchester, and internationally in partnership with agencies across Europe and in Africa.
 AFRUCA also heavily relies on the 1989 United Nation Convention on the Rights of the Child to form the basis of their work.
-The organisation's stance is that culture and religion should not be a reason to abuse children.
+The organization openly opposes child abuse.

 Mission

-AFRUCA's mission is to promote the rights and welfare of African children.
+AFRUCA's stated mission is to promote the rights and welfare of African children.